 The pain, humiliation, and abuse that we deserve, He took upon Himself.
 The righteous Servant (Isaiah 52:13) was given the burial of a sinner, not of a saint.
 Having given up His life for sinners, He was placed with them in death.
 “Greater love has no one than this, than to lay down one’s life for his friends” (John 15:13).

-This chapter of Isaiah predicts the sufferings of the Savior of mankind.
+Isaiah 53 predicts the sufferings of the Savior of mankind.
 This is especially true for verse 10 which says, “You make His soul an offering for sin.”
 No person could have atoned for the sins of humanity except the Son of God because He is the Creator of all.
 Christ’s death was the only acceptable and worthy atonement for the sins of humanity.

 No other sacrifice would have been sufficient to the redemption of man (John 1:29; 17:3; 2 Corinthians 5:21; 1 Peter 2:24).
 Therefore, without a doubt, the story of the Savior’s selfless love and His vicarious sacrifice constitute the theme of Isaiah 53.
 This is the greatest “good tidings” of all time (Isaiah 52:7).